mlresearch/v134/_posts/2021-07-21-vlatakis-gkaragkounis21a.md

 ---
-title: "Reconstructing weighted voting schemes from partial\r information about their power indices"
+title: Reconstructing weighted voting schemes from partial information about their power indices
-abstract: "A number of recent works [Goldberg 2006; O’Donnell\r and Servedio 2011;
-  De, Diakonikolas, and Servedio\r 2017; De, Diakonikolas, Feldman, and Servedio 2014]\r have considered the problem of approximately\r reconstructing an unknown weighted voting scheme\r given information about various sorts of “power\r indices” that characterize the level of control\r that individual voters have over the final\r outcome.
-In the language of theoretical computer\r science, this is the problem of approximating an\r unknown linear threshold function (LTF) over\r ${-1,1}^n$ given some numerical measure (such as the\r function’s n “Chow parameters,” a.k.a. its\r degree-1 Fourier coefficients, or the vector of its\r n Shapley indices) of how much each of the n\r individual input variables affects the outcome of\r the function.
-In this paper we consider the problem\r of reconstructing an LTF given only partial\r information about its Chow parameters or Shapley\r indices; i.e. we are given only the Chow parameters\r or the Shapley indices corresponding to a subset\r $S\\subseteq [n]$ of the n input variables.
-A natural\r goal in this partial information setting is to find\r an LTF whose Chow parameters or Shapley indices\r corresponding to indices in S accurately match the\r given Chow parameters or Shapley indices of the\r unknown LTF.
-We refer to this as the Partial Inverse\r Power Index Problem.
-Our main results are a\r polynomial time algorithm for the\r ($\\epsilon$-approximate) Chow Parameters Partial\r Inverse Power Index Problem and a quasi-polynomial\r time algorithm for the ($\\epsilon$-approximate)\r Shapley Indices Partial Inverse Power Index\r Problem."
+abstract: A number of recent works [Goldberg 2006; O’Donnell and Servedio 2011; De, Diakonikolas, and Servedio 2017; De, Diakonikolas, Feldman, and Servedio 2014] have considered the problem of approximately reconstructing an unknown weighted voting scheme given information about various sorts of “power indices” that characterize the level of control that individual voters have over the final outcome.
+In the language of theoretical computer science, this is the problem of approximating an unknown linear threshold function (LTF) over ${-1,1}^n$ given some numerical measure (such as the function’s n “Chow parameters,” a.k.a. its degree-1 Fourier coefficients, or the vector of its n Shapley indices) of how much each of the n individual input variables affects the outcome of the function.
+In this paper we consider the problem of reconstructing an LTF given only partial information about its Chow parameters or Shapley indices; i.e. we are given only the Chow parameters or the Shapley indices corresponding to a subset $S\subseteq [n]$ of the n input variables.
+A natural goal in this partial information setting is to find an LTF whose Chow parameters or Shapley indices corresponding to indices in S accurately match the given Chow parameters or Shapley indices of the unknown LTF.
+We refer to this as the Partial Inverse Power Index Problem.
+Our main results are a polynomial time algorithm for the ($\epsilon$-approximate) Chow Parameters Partial Inverse Power Index Problem and a quasi-polynomial time algorithm for the ($\epsilon$-approximate) Shapley Indices Partial Inverse Power Index Problem.
 layout: inproceedings
 series: Proceedings of Machine Learning Research
 publisher: PMLR
 issn: 2640-3498
 id: vlatakis-gkaragkounis21a
 month: 0
-tex_title: "Reconstructing weighted voting schemes from partial\r information about their power indices"
+tex_title: Reconstructing weighted voting schemes from partial information about their power indices
 firstpage: 500
 lastpage: 565
 page: 500-565